 See a few of the 63 Amazing Beaches

-Take a trip in the glass-bottomed underwater sub explorer if you don’t like to snorkel or perhaps a swim at the popular beaches at the Basin, Pinky Beach, Salmon Bay, or Little Armstrong Bay.
+Take a trip in the glass-bottomed underwater sub explorer if you don’t like snorkel or swim at the popular beaches at the Basin, Pinky Beach, Salmon Bay, or Little Armstrong Bay.

 If you’re a thrill-seeker, go skydiving with Skydive Geronimo and see Rottnest from the sky.
 This makes a great birthday or special occasion surprise!